rgerum/open_gpias/docs/assembling_setup.rst

 Place Hardware
 ~~~~~~~~~~~~~~

-- Place the pc, monitor, mouse, keyboard and connect them
 - Place the sensor platform in the soundproof chamber
 - Place the speaker(s) in front of the sensor platform without them blocking each other and both being horizontally
   centered in front of the tube.
 Place the startle-stimulus-speaker close to the sensor platform, as it needs to produce
-  a sound pressure level of 115 dB SPL which it will only manage if the distance is small. (max 5 cm????
-5 cm passt, oder?)
+  a sound pressure level of 115 dB SPL which it will only manage if the distance is small. (max about 5 cm)
-- Place the amplifiers at the desired places and connect them to electricity
+- Connect the amplifiers
-- Place the powersupply for the sensor platform at the desired place and put it on 3V AC
+- Connect the powersupply for the sensor platform with 3V AC

 Connect Hardware
 ~~~~~~~~~~~~~~~~